 Nurture your nose

 Ok, maybe being home so much has made my titles a bit silly.
 But in all seriousness — cleaning can be rough on our respiratory systems, and now is the time to bring as much love to our lungs as we can!
 When cleaning, notice when dust is flying into the air, or where there may be mold.
-It is important to address those areas and get the allergens out, but consider wearing a mask (even a homemade mask!) and open the windows.
+It is important to address those areas and get the allergens out, but consider wearing a mask and open the windows.
 Avoid using feather dusters; rather, wipe with a microfiber cloth or use the duster end of a vacuum.
 If you are particularly sensitive, use this as an opportunity to practice asking for help!
 And finally, take a minute to look at your cleaning sprays.
 When possible (and without going to a crowded grocery store), use plant-based cleaning sprays without strong scents and chemicals.

 Mostly, I hope you have fun!
 Remember that any cleaning you do now is a bonus, so if it doesn’t get finished, that’s ok!

 As always, we’d love to have you join our Friends in the Fight community, for tips and distractions to get us all through this strange time.